January 2009

 Copyright © 2008 James N. Watkins

-Leave a comment, tell a friend, send me money . . .
+leave a comment, tell a friend, send me money

 Email your comments to jim@jameswatkins.com.

-And if this page was helpful, please . . .
+If this page was helpful, please . . .

-a) save it as a favorite at delicious.com
+c) save it as a favorite at delicious.com

-c) recommend it to digg.com and StumbleUpon.com and
+d) recommend it to digg.com and StumbleUpon.com

-And if this page was really helpful, please . . .
+If this page was really helpful, please . . .

-You can donate securely with any major credit card through PayPal.
-Thanks!
+e) consider a donation to our sponsor XarisCom.
+You can donate securely with any major credit card

-Legal stuff and warnings
+legal stuff and warnings

 Copyright © James Watkins.
 All text and graphics on my sites, unless otherwise noted, are copyrighted © in my name, James N. Watkins, and are protected by United States copyright law and international copyright law under the Berne Convention.
 Please visit the press room for information on reprinting any text or graphics.
 Thanks!

 WARNING: Reader assumes full responsibility for the proper and prescribed use of this site.
 For external use only.
 Discontinue if rash, redness, irritation, or swelling develops.
 If swallowed, do not induce vomiting.
 Side-effects may include drowsiness or mild to severe agitation.
 Do not read while consuming alcohol or operating heavy machinery.
 Keep away from open flame.
 Do not store above 451 degrees.
 Do not use near or place in water.
 Void where prohibited, taxed or licensed.
 Any medical information provided is for general educational use only and should not be used as a substitute for professional medical advice.
-Views expressed are those of the author and do not necessarily represent those of any other person—real or fictitious, living or dead—using the name James N. Watkins.
+Views expressed are those of the author and do not necessarily represent those of any other person—real or fictitious, living or dead—using the name James Watkins.